vhl/ruby-style-guide/README.md

   [1, 2, 3].each { |e| puts e }
   ```

-  `{` and `}` deserve a bit of clarification, since they are used
-  for block and hash literals, as well as string interpolation.

-  For hash literals two styles are considered acceptable.
-  The first variant is slightly more readable (and arguably more
-  popular in the Ruby community in general).
-The second variant has
-  the advantage of adding visual difference between block and hash
-  literals.
-Whichever one you pick - apply it consistently.

   ```Ruby
   # bad - no space after { and before }
   {one: 1, two: 2}